 Add a spin to your trip by staying at a cave hotel

 It works, especially if you’re traveling to a city quite renowned for such accommodations.
 If you don’t do well in caves but want to experience something similar, we suggest finding an underground hotel that fits your style and preferences.
 To complete your itinerary, browse our website to read more of our Italy travel guides.
+Be sure to check out the best motorcycle tours and popular festivals.
 Ciao!

 Get Trip101 in your inbox